 The ENGAGE model is one successful approach to involving youth in their permanency planning:

 - Explain what permanency means.
-This is not a one-time conversation, but an ongoing conversation.

 - Give the youth an opportunity to explain feelings about adoption.

 - Ask the youth whom they feel connected to.
 The majority of children who achieve permanency do it with someone they were previously connected with.

 - Give youth a voice so that they can practice self-determination.
 Their choice might not be the same that we would choose.

 - Explain their options and help them understand logical consequence of their decisions.